Jump to

 Atomic Nuclei

-The following is an interactive animation, that lets you build the atomic nuclei, from hydrogen through to iron in the model, the Next button steps through prepared atomic nuclei configurations, the Filter input box lists the prepared atomic nuclei configurations for direct selection, the Run button start / stops the animation (any of the buttons can be used in pause mode)
+The following is an interactive animation, that lets you build the atomic nuclei, from hydrogen through to iron in the model, the Next button steps through prepared atomic nuclei configurations, the Element Filter input box lists the prepared atomic nuclei configurations for direct selection, the Run button start / stops the animation (any of the buttons can be used in pause mode)

 Atomic Nuclei Builder

-The atomic nuclei stability and decay suggested by the model, have a correlation with experimentally determined atomic nuclei stability and decay
+The atomic nuclei stability and decay suggested by the model

 Plot of experimentally determined atomic nuclei stability and decay

-Image produced by Wikimedia user Sjlegg
+Image produced by Wikimedia user Admiral sayony

-For reference, here is a computer visualisation of the quantum gluon field that, in the Standard Model of particle physics, binds protons and neutrons together in an atomic nucleus
+That, in the Standard Model of particle physics, binds protons and neutrons together in an atomic nucleus

 Visualisation of the quantum gluon field